paveljurca/notes/uvahy.md

 .

+> Boys in high school tell me I was too competitive
+> when I did not even know that we were in a competition.
+> *Justine Musk*

+.

 > Neither should a ship rely on one small anchor,
 > nor should life rest on a single hope.
 > *Epictetus, Fragments LXXXIX*